 Keeping things simple, go for the fringe that fronts a short-back-and-sides cut.
 You can alter things like the hair ‘fade’ (how short the cut is at the bottom of the head before progressively getting longer towards the top).

 The lower the fade, the better for fringes.
 And then match it with a short crown, which is layered to enhance the length of the fringe.
 Heaviness is created with the extra length at the face but different lengths need to be subtly worked into the fringe to give it shape and body.
 And it covers any hints of a receding hairline, without the horrors of a comb-over.

 Take a blow dryer and blast your hair dry.
 Using a brush will give you a rounder, smoother finish or a wide-tooth comb is fine too, working with the natural state of your hair as it dries.
 Whatever you choose, you’ll be left with a nice shine and some much-needed volume for those on the thinner side.

 Then, use wax.
 It creates structure and definition, eliminating the puff while holding things together – long after you’ve left the safety of your bathroom mirror.
 For hair product, the options are glossy or matte.
 And the choice is yours.
-But use sparingly cause less is more, Mr. Greaseball.
+But use sparingly cause less is more, Mr Greaseball.

-Style individual strands of the fringe first-off and if more is require, apply more to the rest of the fringe, with a focus of the tips.
+Style individual strands of the fringe first-off and if more is required, apply more to the rest of the fringe, with a focus of the tips.
 Because hair is naturally glossy, making your fringe matte is a great way to define it from the rest of your hair.